vincentcasseau/vincentcasseau.github.io/contributions.md

 You will need to fill a _pull request_ and this can be achieved as follows:

-1. Fork your own copy of _hyStrath_ using the fork button in the top right-hand corner
+1. Fork your own copy of _hyStrath_ using the fork button
 2. Open a terminal window and create a local copy of your _hyStrath_ repository
 ```sh
 cd $WM_PROJECT_USER_DIR